mrog/unifi-hotspot-rickroll/README.md

 Obviously, the portal doesn't actually authenticate users.
 It's just not ~~a tool for grown-ups~~ that sophisticated.
 The portal is just a simple static web page with a path that Unifi expects.

 ## Prerequisites
-You need a UniFi access point.
-But if you didn't have one of those, you probably wouldn't be reading these instructions.
+You need at least one UniFi access point.
+If you didn't have one of those, you probably wouldn't be reading these instructions.

 You need a server on your LAN that:
 - can run Docker containers.